Can I Lose My Job Because of Addiction and After Rehab

 However, say there has been no discernible decline in workplace productivity yet and the employee abstains from using drugs and alcohol while at work.
 When this employee goes to the Human Resources department to request a medical leave of absence for substance abuse treatment, it is not grounds for termination.
 They are protected.

-The Treatment Specialist offers a free locator service to expedite the process of searching for drug and alcohol addiction rehabs so you get the help you need now.
+The Treatment Specialist connects you to a treatment center for drug and alcohol addiction rehabs so you get the help you need now.
 The specialists have access to a wide array of high quality rehabs in their provider network and will guide you to the best treatment match for your unique needs and resources.
+You are protected and cannot lose your job due to addiction or mental health conditions as long as you get the help you need and contact a treatment center right away to help you with the process.
+Once you complete rehab, you will be able to return to work with the proper documentation and guidance.
 Get the help you deserve before addiction begins to impact your career.
-Contact The Treatment Specialist today at (866) 644-7911.
+Contact a Treatment Specialist today at (866) 644-7911.